-- You lost your job, either voluntarily or by the decision of your company (for any reason except gross misconduct) and you lose your health coverage;
+- You lost your job, either voluntarily or by the decision of your company (for any reason except gross misconduct) and you have lost your health coverage

 With COBRA, you can continue the same coverage you had when you were employed.
 That includes medical, dental and vision plans.
 You cannot choose new coverage or change your plan to a different one.
 For example, if you had a medical plan and a dental plan, you can keep one or both of them.
 But you wouldn’t be able to add a vision plan if it wasn’t part of your plan before COBRA.